 - Partnership firms

-There should be an employer-employee relationship between the afore-mentioned entities and the taxpayer for Section 192 to be applicable.
-The number of employees and the salary is irrelevant is the determination of the TDS.
+There should be an employer-employee relationship between the aforementioned entities and the taxpayer for Section 192 to be applicable.
+The number of employees and the salary is irrelevant in the determination of the TDS.

 When is TDS deducted from salary income?

 TDS is deducted from the salary when the amount is paid.
 It is not deducted when your salary accrues, i.e. when you are earning the salary but it is not being paid by the employer.
 Moreover, if you receive an advance on your salary or if your employer pays the outstanding salary in one lump sum, TDS would be deducted from such payments.
 If, however, your taxable salary is below the threshold limit of tax, TDS would not be deducted from the salary income.

 To calculate the TDS deduction on salary, you can use the given formula: